um-e-kalsoum/technova2025/README.md

 # Signify

 A real-time sign language recognition system using MediaPipe, OpenCV, and scikit-learn.
-The system provides a web-based user interface devloped using React.js, Vite, and Tailwind CSS.
+The system provides a web-based user interface developed using React.js, Vite, and Tailwind CSS.

 ## Features